Howdy, welcome to my truthful review of Five Minute Profit Sites, which, BTW, I’m unaffiliated with.

 The great news is that you absolutely can build your own website from scratch and earn a full-time income from affiliate marketing.

-But just because setting up a website is a simple task, doesn’t mean you’ll become a gazillionaire by this time next week – as FMPS kinda claims.
+But just because setting up a website is a simple task, doesn’t mean you’ll become a gazillionaire by this time next week – as FMPS kind of claims.

 To really crush it as an affiliate marketer will take literally months of elbow grease combined with a never-giving-up attitude.